ADD CONDITION

 Side Effects

-If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it's important to consult a doctor, as these could indicate a serious condition.
-Additionally, if your cough persists for more than a week, recurs frequently, or is accompanied by fever, rash, or a persistent headache, you should seek medical advice.
+If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it's important to consult a doctor, as these could indicate a serious issue.
+Additionally, if your cough persists for more than a week, recurs, or is accompanied by fever, rash, or a persistent headache, seek medical advice, as these may also signal a serious condition.

-You should also stop using the product and contact a doctor if your sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that worsens.
-Before using this product, consult a doctor if you have a chronic cough related to smoking, asthma, or emphysema, or if your cough is accompanied by excessive mucus.
+You should stop using the medication and contact a doctor if your sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that persists or worsens.
+Before using this medication, consult your doctor if you have a chronic cough related to smoking, asthma, or emphysema, or if your cough is accompanied by excessive mucus.

 Warnings and Precautions

-If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it’s important to consult your doctor right away, as these could indicate a serious issue.
+If you experience a severe sore throat that lasts more than two days or is accompanied by a headache, rash, swelling, nausea, or vomiting, it’s important to consult a doctor right away, as these could indicate a serious issue.

 Overdose